-X.3.1 Content Creator

-In order to support FHIR workflow, the Content Creator actor must be grouped with the Care Plan Contributor Actor to be able to share request resources.

 X.4 DCP Overview

 Care planning is needed to manage medically complex and/or functionally impaired individuals as they interact with the health care system.
 Often, these individuals require real time coordination of the care as they receive care from multiple care providers and care settings.
 HL7 Care Plan Domain Analysis Model (CP DAM) depicts the care plan as a tool used by clinicians to plan and coordinate care.
 Effective care planning and care coordination for patient with complex health problems and needs are needed throughout the world.
 Both the European Union and the United States are currently working to encourage more effective use of information and communication technology to support the delivery of health services.
 This has led to the promotion of interoperability of health information and communication technology products and services.